corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/api-serialisation.md

 {{< /tabs >}}

-### Mismatched Class Properties / Constructor Parameters
+### Mismatched class properties and constructor parameters

 Consider an example where you wish to ensure that a property of class whose type is some form of container is always sorted using some specific criteria yet you wish to maintain the immutability of the class.